 International Relations, Politics and History

-PhD International Relations, Politics and History
+International Relations, Politics and History at Loughborough

 We offer a supportive environment for postgraduate study and foster strong research links between academics and students.
 Students participate in seminar planning and receive tailored advice on fellowships and publication.
 Graduates from this area have secured prestigious positions in academic institutions, whilst others have pursued careers in academic publishing, in international and UK-based campaign groups, and with civil society organisations.